• Home

 PSave to Pinterest

-Mini M&M’s and mini chocolate chips go in together, which means you get chocolate in nearly every bite without the mix-ins overwhelming the dough.
-The recipe makes 45 good-sized cookies, which is either a lot or barely enough depending on how your household operates.
+Mini M&M’s and mini chocolate chips combine to give you chocolate in almost every bite and not let the mix-ins be too much of the dough.
+This recipe makes 45 good size cookies, which depending on how your household works can be a lot or hardly enough.

 What Makes This Treat So Good